InfiniteAengus/react-youtube-comment-sentiment-score/README.md

+# Problem
-# Get 50 comments from the YouTube API for any youtube video (based on the URL as input) and sort them by sentiment score in a table or list.
+Get 50 comments from the YouTube API for any youtube video (based on the URL as input) and sort them by sentiment score in a table or list.
 List should display the sentiment value in some way, and also who commented and what that comment was.
 Above the list/table should have the name of the video with a link to that video.

 # Getting Started with Create React App